digitaledgeit/sass-spacing/README.md

 ### v1.0.0

 - added an option for applying `!important` to margin and padding rules and defaulted the option to true (a breaking change if you're relying on your own classes overriding the spacing mixins/classes)
-- changed the names of some options for consistency and to be specific to this module (a breaking change if you're overriding the default options)
+- changed names of the options for improved consistency and to prevent clashes with other modules (a breaking change if you're overriding the default options)
 - changed the prefix from `g` to `u` - the `g-*` attributes are used for more utilities than just the grid (a breaking change if you're using the compiled classes)
-- added support for component
+- added support for ComponentJS

 ## License